Read This First

 Prompt 4: Provide a step-by-step process one can follow to ensure a highly accurate assessment of risks.

-The central claim is this: To ensure a highly accurate assessment of risks, it’s crucial to follow a structured process that incorporates both quantitative and qualitative analyses.
+In plain terms: To ensure a highly accurate assessment of risks, it’s crucial to follow a structured process that incorporates both quantitative and qualitative analyses.

 Objective Setting